 If your business starts to improve too fast, you will have no choice but to lay people off.
 What is the Iron Law of Layoffs?

 Using quality tools like lean thinking, six sigma, or theory of constraints has proven that you will release hidden capacity.
 Productivity will go up and waste will shrink.
 By now you are thinking great, that’s what process improvement is all about.
-But if we don’t plan on how to use this extra capacity then we may just end up with no choice but to lay off some idled employees.
+But if we don’t plan on how to utilize this extra capacity, then we may just end up with no choice but to lay off some idled employees.

 Deming suggested that management should eliminate fear by promising job security.
 In order to do this management must strategically plan on how to use the capacity released and facilitate change proactively.
 Otherwise, the Iron Law of Layoffs will make managements promises unbelievable.